mos9527/Foundation/DOCS.md

 Refer to https://docs.vulkan.org/tutorial/latest/02_Development_environment.html#_macos for setting up the Vulkan SDK on macOS.

 ### Building from command line
-The following commands will create a build directory, generate the build system files, and build the project.
+The following commands will create a build directory, generate the build system files, and build all targets with 8 parallel jobs.
+Binary artifacts will be located in `build/bin/`.

 ```bash
 mkdir build
 cd build